Author Site Reviewresults

 Station Supply Storage

 All patient care equipment and supplies are to be stored in a manner that protects it from exhaust and particulate contamination.
-Such storage includes the use of storage rooms in each station, and doors that remain closed t the garage area.
+Such storage includes the use of storage rooms in each station, and doors that remain closed in the garage area.

 Oxygen supplies are stored in approved retention devices, or with approved retention systems.
 Such systems are designed to prevent the tanks from falling over or being struck/damaged.